What Are the Common Disorders Affecting the Cornea?

 1. The State of Relative Dehydration:

-The normal water content of our body is around 66 %, but the corneal water content is around 82 %.
+The normal water content of the human body is around 66 percent, but the corneal water content is around 82 percent.
 This being said, the cornea is still said to be relatively dehydrated.
-This is because of the water being kept at a very strict level of control by special cells called endothelial cells, which pump water out of the cornea at a constant rate.
-This enables the cornea to be in a constantly dehydrated state even if the overall content is more than the rest of the body.
+This is because the water is kept at a very strict level of control by special cells called endothelial cells, which pump water out of the cornea at a constant rate.
+This enables the cornea to be in a constantly dehydrated state, even if the overall content is more than the rest of the body.

 Whenever there is a breach in the corneal barriers, this gives way for water to flood into the cornea and hamper vision.
 The best and most common example is a corneal ulcer, where a wound over the cornea can cause inflammation and fluid to enter into the cornea.
 This is usually seen as a cloudy or white area on the normally clear and transparent cornea.